DISCONTINUING THYROID HORMONES USING DEVELOPMENT

 When reducing or stopping thyroid replacement hormones, some people experience no symptoms at all.
 Others, however, will notice some fatigue, muscle cramps, swelling of the thyroid gland which feels like a lump in the throat, and rarely dry skin or falling hair.
 Other symptoms occur in a few cases.

-Following your nutritional balancing program perfectly helps avoid these symptoms.
+Following your development program perfectly helps avoid these symptoms.
 If they occur and are mild, just relax and usually they will pass in a few weeks or less.

 If symptoms are annoying or extreme, here is what to do: